eNMS-automation/eNMS/docs/tasks/scheduling.rst

 Scheduling
 ==========

-Scheduling a script or a workflow is done from the graphical view of the network, in two steps:
+Scheduling a service or a workflow is done from the graphical view of the network, in two steps:

 1. Selection of the target devices
 #.
-Scheduling the script
+Scheduling the service

 Target selection
 ----------------